Saathvik115/Decoding_hibernation/dry_lab/STAR.md

 - Variant calling from RNA-seq data
 - Fusion gene detection

 The bears in this project all have corresponding trimmed FASTQ files from the previous quality control step.
-These files will be aligned to the brown bear (*Ursus arctos*) reference genome using STAR's two-step workflo.
+These files will be aligned to the brown bear (*Ursus arctos*) reference genome using STAR's two-step workflow.
 ## Methods

 All steps in this alignment pipeline utilize **Slurm scripts** for execution on high-performance computing environments.
 As described in previous workflows, Slurm scripts enable efficient resource management and job scheduling on HPC clusters (see SRA&FASTQ.md to get started with SLurm scripts).